Creamy Gut Healing Chicken & Vegetable Stew

 If you are navigating food sensitivities, choosing meals that are gentle, nourishing and supportive of digestion can make a meaningful difference.
-As discussed in your recent blog, digestion plays a key role in how the immune system responds to food, particularly when proteins are not fully broken down.
+Digestion plays a key role in how the immune system responds to food, particularly when proteins are not fully broken down.

 This gut healing chicken stew is designed to support digestive ease while providing nutrients that help maintain microbiome balance and immune tolerance.
 It is warm, simple, and ideal for those looking to reduce irritation while rebuilding confidence with food.